-The ability of the Company to achieve certain of its investment objectives will depend in part on its ability to borrow funds or issue preferred shares of beneficial interest ("Preferred Shares") on favorable terms, and there can be no assurance that such borrowings or issuances can be achieved.
-The Company's net income is materially dependent upon the "spread" between the rate at which it borrows funds (typically either short-term at variable rates or long-term at fixed rates) and the rate at which it loans these funds (typically long-term at fixed rates) and the lease revenues on owned properties.
+The ability of the Company to achieve certain of its investment objectives will depend in part on its ability to borrow funds on favorable terms, and there can be no assurance that such borrowings or issuances can be achieved.
+The Company's net income of the lending division is materially dependent upon the "spread" between the rate at which it borrows funds (typically either short-term at variable rates or long-term at fixed rates) and the rate at which it loans these funds (typically long-term at fixed rates) and the lease revenues on owned properties.
 During periods of changing interest rates, interest rate mismatches could negatively impact the Company's net income, dividend yield, and the market price of the Company's Common Shares.
 As interest rates have declined, the Company has experienced loan prepayments, and such prepayments, as well as scheduled repayments, have generally been reloaned at lower rates.
 A high volume of loan prepayments could have an adverse effect on the Company's business, financial condition and results of operations and on its ability to maintain distributions at current levels.
 The loans originated by the Company have prepayment fees charged as described above which the Company believes helps mitigate the likelihood and effect of principal prepayments.
+While prepayments continued at accelerated levels through the second quarter of 1999, as a result of recent changes in the credit markets, the pace of prepayment activity decreased during the third quarter of 1999 and the Company believes that as a result of the current interest rate environment the prepayment activity may continue at these lower levels during the remainder of the current fiscal year.